fwalzel/handlebars-i18n-cli/README.md

 might be able to appropriate this cli by using the option --translFunc (see below).

-Also `handlebars-i18n-cli` allows you to **auto-translate** a JSON file with an existing translation to another language via the DeepL API, while the original key names and JSOn structure are kept.
+Also `handlebars-i18n-cli` allows you to **auto-translate** a JSON file with an existing translation to another language via the DeepL API, while the original key names and JSON structure are kept.

 ## Example